General FAQ

 What are some reasons I did not get selected for an interview this year?

-1. Did you check your online checklist to ensure your application status was COMPLETE;
+- Did you check your online checklist to confirm that your application status is VERIFIED?

-2. Submit three references that were NOT friends or family
+- Did you submit three references that were NOT friends or family?

-3. Submit a personal statement that makes your application stand out; and
+- Did you submit a personal statement that makes your application stand out?

-4. is your GPA competitive.
-Please look at the advisement presentation with the most recently accepted class and compare their profile with your application to see what areas need improvement.
+Please review the advisement presentation for the most recently accepted class and compare their profile with your application to identify areas for improvement.

 What can I do to increase my chances of admission?

-If you’re currently enrolled in any prerequisite courses, make sure you are successful in completing those classes with high marks.
+If you're currently enrolled in any prerequisite courses, make sure you complete them with high marks.
 This means you will need to get the best grades possible in every class.
 Also, make certain that final transcripts and grade reports are sent promptly, so the admission committee will have the most current information available in reviewing your admission status.
 To make my application more competitive for next year-

-2. Do your best in courses to raise your GPA;
+- Do your best in courses to raise your GPA.

 What if I think my interview skills keep me from being accepted?

 Seek interview skills workshops or seminars.
 Speak with your advisors or Pre-PA clubs to see if they can assist you in this area.
-The more interviewing experience you have the more comfortable you will become.
-Career services at your institution may offer these services to alumni.
+The more interviewing experience you have, the more comfortable you will become.
+Career services at your institution may offer these services to alums.

 If I am not accepted, what should I do for the next year?

-1. Consider the above suggestions and remove any deficiencies described above.
+- Consider the suggestions above and address any deficiencies described.

-2. Plan to reapply to the program when the application re-opens the first of June.
+- Plan to reapply to the program when the application reopens on June 1.

-If the information provided does not address all of your questions or if you have other concerns, please contact Aly Moss in the Physician Associate Program office at a Allison-Moss@ouhsc.edu .
+If the information provided does not address all of your questions or if you have other concerns, please get in touch with Aly Moss in the Physician Associate Program office at Allison-Moss@ouhsc.edu.

 FAQ Verification of Education or Attendance